AMEE Faculty Development Research Grant - AMEE

 • Budget and justification

-Applicants will be informed of the decision on their proposal in February 2024, and if selected will be invited to submit a full proposal by 22 March 2024.
+Applicants will be informed of the decision on their pre-proposal by the deadline listed in the timeline above and if selected will be invited to submit a full proposal according to the timeline.

 If you have any queries, please contact [email protected].